Dsorthep/updated-portfolio/README.md

 https://dsorthep.github.io/updated-portfolio/

 Welcome to my Portfolio!
-My name is Det Sorthepharack and here you will find an updated portfolio that includes my first big group project along with two of my "best" homework assignments.
+My name is Det Sorthepharack and here you will find an updated portfolio that includes my first and second big group projects along with two of my "best" homework assignments.

-Also included are links to the deployed projects, as well as links to my LinkedIn and GitHub profiles.
+Also included are links to the deployed projects, as well as links to my LinkedIn, GitHub, and resume.